-2. Rules applicable for two years
+2. Rules applicable for one year

-In addition to the rules applicable at all times, former Cabinet Ministers may not, in the two years after they leave office:

-a) Accept a position or an appointment to a board of directors or as a member of any body, agency, enterprise or other entity that is not a State entity and with which they had official, direct and significant dealings in the year preceding the cessation in office.
-(Section 60(1) of the Code)
+In addition to the rules applicable at all times, former staff members may not, in the year after they leave their position, a) accept a position or any appointment to a board of directors or as a member of any body, agency, enterprise or other entity that is not a State entity and with which they had official, direct and significant dealings in the year prior to their leaving the position.
+(Section 26(1) of the Regulation / Section 25(1) of the Rules)

-The Code stipulates that former Cabinet Ministers may not accept a position in the two years after they leave office in any body, agency, enterprise or other entity that is not a State entity with which they had official, direct and significant dealings in the year preceding the cessation in office.
+The Regulation and the Rules stipulate that former staff members may not accept a position in the year after they leave their position in any body, agency enterprise or entity that is not a State entity with which they had official, direct and significant dealings in the year prior to their leaving the position.

-Consequently, for a period of two years after they leave office, every position or appointment considered must be assessed according to its own specific circumstances.
-If necessary, former Cabinet Ministers should be able to establish that there have been no official, direct and significant dealings with a body, agency, enterprise or other entity in the year preceding their cessation in office as Cabinet Minister.
+Consequently, for a period of one year after their leaving the position, every position or appointment considered must be assessed according to its own specific circumstances.
+If necessary, former staff members should be able to establish that there have been no official, direct and significant dealings with a body, agency, enterprise or other entity in the year prior to their leaving the position.